spsforks/google-sanitizers-wiki/AddressSanitizerZeroBasedShadow.md

 ```

 ## Performance
 The data below reflects the performance gain from zero-based shadow on SPEC CPU 2006.

-&lt;BR&gt;

 Measured LLVM r174590 (on Google Code) on Intel Xeon W3690 @3.47GHz

 ```